This page features profiles for Summer 2021 and Summer 2020.

 Also available is a statewide version of the fact sheet and a list of summer meal sponsors by county:

-For profiles from prior years, visit the No Kid Hungry NC website.
+Profiles from prior years are currently available on the No Kid Hungry NC website.